Mental Health Awareness Week 2021: What, When & Which Speakers to Book?

 People within the LGBT community are at a greater risk of mental health problems, according to an online report.
 As a trans woman, Kellie Maloney has lived this statistic, and through her work as a diversity and inclusion speaker highlights the essential need for increased support.
 At events, she can give inspiring speeches about her own experiences as a trans woman, as well as her career in boxing.

 Previous testimonials of Kellie's include:

 “We have just finished working with Kellie on a large scale conference.
 The theme was around gender identity and stereotypes, and our audience was split between practitioners and members of the public.
 Kellie was an absolute joy to work with from the start.
 Kellie arrived early to conduct media interviews which she was incredibly professional at doing.
 Kellie spoke on a stage to 700 people for about 40minutes and absolutely captivated the audience throughout.
 I have had a lot of positive feedback since the event, all because of Kellie’s presentation, and the way she spoke about her personal experiences.
-Kellie has a true talent for public speaking, and is a great name to attract people to your event.
-My thanks also to team at Champions UK who were easy to work with, and always communicated with me promptly.”
+Kellie has a true talent for public speaking and is a great name to attract people to your event.
+My thanks also to the team at Champions UK who were easy to work with, and always communicated with me promptly.”

 - Safer Poole Partnership

 One of England cricket’s greatest ever batsmen, Jonathan Trott, represented his country in the world’s biggest cricket events.
 This includes being a member of three back to back Ashes wins, but it was during the 2013/14 Ashes that he suffered his lowest point in cricket.
 In the middle of the series that saw England defeated by Australia, Jonathan suffered from anxiety so severe he flew home from the event, describing it as a “long-standing, stress-related condition".
 Through his speeches, Jonathan discusses this time in his life, and how he lives with anxiety.